sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Future Improvements

-Need to add an evaluation metric (like BLUE score) to the code.
+Need to add an evaluation metric (like BLEU score) to the code.
 Adding an attention mechanism (e.g. Luong et al) to the decoder (alternatively, using a Transformer model like BERT) will improve the training and test results.